 The homeless are among the most underserved group in Salinas, with ESG funding at a level far below what is needed to address the City's homeless issues.
-In response, the City is taking the lead to coordinate additional ESG allocation from the State ESG program that will become available to the San Benito County and Monterey County Continuum of Care.
-Additionally, the City is working closely together with Urban Initiatives (an industry leader in effectively eliminating homelessness among some Californian regions), San Benito County and Monterey County Continuum of Care and ESG sub recipients on a plan to eliminate homelessness in Chinatown in conjunction with the City's continued Chinatown Revitalization efforts.
-CDBG funds will be used to support the Food Bank for Monterey County who focuses on serving residents facing poverty via direct-distributions and via 150 nonprofits in their Agency Clearinghouse Program, 74 who are located within the City of Salinas.
+In response, the City is taking the lead to coordinate additional ESG allocation from the State ESG program for the San Benito County and Monterey County Continuum of Care.
+Additionally, the City is working closely together with Urban Initiatives (an industry leader in effectively eliminating homelessness among some Californian regions), San Benito County and Monterey County Continuum of Care and

+ESG subrecipients on a plan to eliminate homelessness in Chinatown in conjunction with the City's continued Chinatown Revitalization efforts.
+CDBG funds will be used to support the Food Bank for Monterey County who focuses on serving residents facing poverty via direct-distributions and via 150 nonprofits in their Agency Clearinghouse Program, more than half of which are located within the City of Salinas.